-- Artificial limbs / other prosthetics.
-While you may find that your insurance covers a procedure to fit a prosthetic, the cost of the limb itself may not be.
+- Artificial limbs.
+While your insurance may cover a procedure to fit a prosthetic, the cost of the artificial limb itself may not be included.

 - Diseases with a known vaccine.
-This exclusion is designed to stop people from neglecting important vaccinations and preventative treatments (e.g. parovirus, canine cough, Hepatitis, deworming tablets).
-However, you may not be able to claim even if your pet is properly vaccinated and contracts the disease anyway.
+This exclusion is designed to stop people from neglecting important vaccinations and preventative treatments for ailments like parvovirus and heartworm.

 Other pet insurance restrictions you may encounter